First Aid & Defibrillators

 Defibrillators

-Defibrillators have saved the lives of many players, officials and spectators in Australia.
-When a cardiac arrest occurs and a person is unresponsive and not breathing, an Ambulance is called immediately, CPR commences and continues until either a defibrillator can be used, or an ambulance arrives.
-If CPR commences and a defibrillator is used within the first few minutes, the person will have a greater chance of survival.
-Modern defibrillators are designed to be used by well meaning bystanders and will only deliver a shock if a shock is required.
+When a cardiac arrest occurs and a person is unresponsive and not breathing, an Ambulance is called immediately, CPR commences and continues until a defibrillator can be used, or an ambulance arrives.
+A response within the first few minutes can result in a greater chance of survival.
+Modern defibrillators are easy to use and will only deliver a shock if required.

 Club First Aid Officers & Responders